sergio-verduzco/sergio-verduzco.github.io/_posts/2023-09-02-roam_migration.md

 Over the years I've gone from using a MySQL database to mindmaps (mostly [Freeplane](https://docs.freeplane.org/)) to [TiddlyWiki](https://tiddlywiki.com/).
 When I got to [Evernote](https://evernote.com/) I felt things were starting to come together, but something was still missing.

-Back in 2020 I started using [Roam Research](https://roamresearch.com/) and my note-taking needs were almost fulfilled.
-It's just that Roam is subscription software, not open-source, and stores your data remotely.
+Back in 2020 I started using [Roam Research](https://roamresearch.com/), and my note-taking needs were almost fulfilled.
+But not quite.
+Roam is subscription software, not open-source, and stores your data remotely.
 I'm against all that, but Roam treated me well.
-So well that for 3 years I was in denial, and continued paying every month.
+So well, that for 3 years I was in denial, paying every month.

 But behold the goodness of [Logseq](https://logseq.com/)!